itslukej/www/banned.md

 * Snoonet -- Network does not allow free BNC providers other than [their own](https://snoonet.org/bnc).

 * SimosNap -- Network does not allow free BNC providers.

+* DALnet -- The network banned our server and made no effort to contact us as to why.